tobinbradley/etl-with-ogr_fdw/README.md

     format 'MSSQLSpatial' );
 ```

-Getting data out of an Esri SDE database stored using Esri geometry is a problem.
-You'll need to get the data in to a format GDAL can read before you run the ETL script.
-If you make a `/data` folder and put GeoJSON files in it (say dumped from an ArcPy script), this ETL tool will make the GeoJSON data available to your ETL jobs using [Express](http://expressjs.com/).
-The Express server endpoint is `http://<etl-ip>:3000/data/<your-geojson-file>`.
+The ETL tool will serve GeoJSON or EsriJSON from a `/data` folder while the jobs are running using [Express](http://expressjs.com/).
+The Express server endpoint is `http://<etl-ip>:3000/data/<your-json-file>`.
+This can be a handy dumping place for data files from proprietary sources, like Esri's SDE.
 Express is using Node's file streaming and can handle quite large GeoJSON files.
 A database connection to the local GeoJSON file server looks like this:

 ```sql GeoJSON
 CREATE SERVER IF NOT EXISTS fdw_etl_geojson